jharwell/fordyca/README.md

 After successful compilation, follow these steps to run a foraging scenario:

-1. Set the `ARGOS_PLUGIN_PATH` variable to contain the path to the `libfordyca.so` file.
+1. Set the `ARGOS_PLUGIN_PATH` variable to contain (1) the path to the directory containing the `libfordyca.so` file, (2) the path to the ARGoS libraries.
 On bash, that is:

-        export ARGOS_PLUGIN_PATH=/path/to/where/argos/lib/dir:/path/to/fordyca/build/lib
+        export ARGOS_PLUGIN_PATH=/usr/local/lib/argos3/lib:$HOME/git/fordyca/build/lib

-   Where you replace both `/path/to` entries to actual paths.
+   Assuming you have installed ARGoS to `/usr/local` and have cloned/built fordyca under `$HOME/git`.
+If your paths are different, modify the above paths accordingly.
 Note that you need BOTH of these terms in the path, because this defines the ENTIRE search space for argos to look for libraries (including its own core libraries).

+2. If you have installed ARGoS to a non-system path (i.e. something other than `/usr/local` or `/usr`), you will also need to update *system* dynamic library search paths so the OS can find the libraries that the ARGoS executable requires.
+If you installed it to a system path, then you can skip this step.
+On bash:

+        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/local/lib/argos3

+   Assuming you have installed ARGoS to `/opt/local`.
+If you installed it somewhere else, then update the path above accordingly.

-2. Unless you compile out event reporting, you will need to set the path to the log4cxx configuration file.
+3. Unless you compile out event reporting (built fordyca with optimizations *AND* with `LIBRA_ER_NREPORT=YES` passed to cmake), you will need to set the path to the log4cxx configuration file, which tells fordyca which classes should have logging turned on, and how verbose to be.
 On bash that is:

-        export LOG4CXX_CONFIGURATION=/path/to/fordyca/log4cxx.xml
+        export LOG4CXX_CONFIGURATION=$HOME/git/fordyca/log4cxx.xml

+   Assuming you have cloned and built fordyca in `$HOME/git`.
+If you cloned and built it somewhere else, then update the above path accordingly.

-3. cd to the ROOT of the fordyca repo, and run the demo experiment:
+4. cd to the ROOT of the fordyca repo, and run the demo experiment:

         argos3 -c exp/demo.argos